yangky11/spatialqa-instructions/true/HOW-TO-BEAT-THE-ROBOT.md

 HOW TO BEAT THE ROBOT
 =====================

-Knowing how the robot works help you come up with relations that confuse it.
+Knowing how the robot works helps you beat it.
 The robot decides whether or not to believe a relation using two methods:
 1. language
 2. 2D configuration